Dictionary for the type II nongeometric flux compactifications

 \subsection{Non-geometric Type IIB setup}

 In this subsection, we present the relevant details about non-geometric type IIB orientifold setup.
-The admissible orientifold projections can be classified by their action on the K\"ahler form $J$ and the holomorphic three-form $\Omega_3$ of the Calabi-Yau, given as under \cite{Grimm:2004uq}:
+The allowed orientifold projections can be classified by their action ${\cal O}$ on the K\"ahler form $J$ and the holomorphic three-form $\Omega_3$ of the Calabi-Yau, which can be explicitly given as \cite{Grimm:2004uq}:

-where $\Omega_p$ is the world-sheet parity, $F_L$ is the left-moving space-time fermion number, and $\sigma$ is a holomorphic, isometric involution.
+Note that $\Omega_p$ is the world-sheet parity, $F_L$ is the left-moving space-time fermion number, and $\sigma$ is a holomorphic, isometric involution.
 The first choice leads to orientifold with $O5/O9$-planes whereas the second choice to $O3/O7$-planes.